5 Best Small Microwaves, Lab-Tested by Experts

 Dimensions: 12 to 14 inches high by 20 to 24 inches wide by 19 to 20 inches deep

-(Note: Dimensions below are height by width by depth.)
+(Note: The dimensions below are height by width by depth.)

 Small microwaves tend to be underpowered, and the Commercial Chef CHM770B is no exception.
-Still, it aced our heating evenness test, in which we insert thermocouples into microwaved mashed potatoes to gauge temperatures throughout.
+Still, it aced our heating evenness test, in which we insert thermocouples in microwaved mashed potatoes to gauge temperatures throughout.
 But it’s a slowpoke at heating a simple container of water.
-It’s average at defrosting but pretty quiet.
+It’s average at defrosting, and very quiet.
 For the price, it’s worth a look.

 Watts: 700